 Auckland Island teal song (MP3, 492K)

-Both species declined as a result of the impacts of introduced mammals.
-These mammals arrived with propel visiting the islands.
-Introduced predators such as cats and rats have eliminated teal from many areas of their former range with the island groups.
+Both species declined as a result of introduced mammals.
+Predators such as cats and rats have eliminated teal from many areas of their former range within the island groups.

-The isolation of the subantarctic islands means both species, the Auckland Island teal and Campbell Island teal, are vulnerable to the introduction of disease which would have a catastrophic effect.
+The isolation of the subantarctic islands means both the Auckland Island teal and Campbell Island teal are vulnerable to the introduction of disease which would have a catastrophic effect.

-The teal recovery programme started back in 1987 when four birds were transferred from their refuge on 26 ha rat-free Dent Island to the Department of Conservation’s National Wildlife Centre at Pukaha Mount Bruce.
+The teal recovery programme started back in 1987 when four Campbell Island teals were transferred from their refuge on 26 ha rat-free Dent Island to the Pukaha Mount Bruce Wildlife Centre.

 However, these evacuees were reluctant to breed and by 1993 not a single egg had been laid.
 Thankfully a breakthrough came in 1994 when Daisy and Donald paired up and the first two ducklings hatched.

 Successfully rearing the first ducklings earned the wildlife centre international recognition and by March 2000 the captive population has risen to 60.